 Each year the Knight-Wallace Fellowships at the University of Michigan summon journalists to think boldly about their craft and enhance their skills to meet the needs of a changing industry.
 Full-time journalists (or those with the majority of their work in journalism) with five years' experience, currently working in any media, may apply for the in-person academic year Fellowships, designed to broaden perspectives, nurture intellectual growth and inspire personal transformation. $85,000 stipend.

 Deadlines: Dec 1, 2023 (international); Feb 1, 2024 (U.S.)

 Korea-U.S. Journalists Exchange

-The East-West Center's annual Korea-United States Journalists Exchange normally sends six to eight Korean journalists to the United States and six to eight U.S. journalists to South Korea to meet with government and business leaders, academics, non-governmental organizations and other members of the community.
+This annual exchange is co-sponsored by the East-West Center, Korea Press Foundation and Pacific Century Institute to increase public understanding of the two countries and their relationship.
+The program sends six to eight Korean journalists to the United States and six to eight U.S. journalists to South Korea to meet with government and business leaders, academics, non-governmental organizations and other members of the community.
 Open to working print, online and broadcast journalists in the U.S. and Korea with a minimum of five years' experience.

 MBL Logan Science Journalism Program